 I always encourage couples to do their engagement session with their wedding photographer, whether it’s included in the wedding package or not, because it gives you a chance to get to know each other better.
 That way you are mentally prepared for what to expect on your big day, removing any anxiety about what it will be like to work with them and making the whole process that much more enjoyable.
-This is the reason that I offer a complimentary engagement session with my wedding packages.
+This is the reason that I offer a complimentary engagement session with my wedding packages of at least 8 hours.

 This may be detailed in their pricing sheet, but some photographers like to always shoot with a second shooter while some feel confident covering the day all on their own.

 **TIP If a second shooter is not included, then I would recommend inquiring about a 2nd shooter hourly option and rate to provide coverage just during getting ready photos for bride and groom + the ceremony.
 This helps for the moments when the photographer can’t be in two places at once and provides an additional angle during the ceremony as the processional and recessional take place down and up the aisle.
 I don’t believe it’s always necessary to have a second shooter present during the entire day.

 Be sure to ask if there is any fee for travel (for both the engagement session and the wedding).
 Since photographers have to pay sales tax on all sessions, it will most likely be noted on their pricing guide… but if it’s not, be sure to ask if that will be a fee that’s added to your invoice.
 It’s just good to know ahead of time the final number you’ll be looking at!
 For Colorado, the sales tax rate is 8.25% so keep in mind so it’s not a surprise.
 However, for Colorado, I’m able to itemize the online gallery and flash drive on your invoice and just charge sales tax for that so it’s a much smaller amount than the whole wedding coverage fee (each state is different).